Albania Company Formation

 What are the benefits and advantages of company formation in Albania?

 Albania offers numerous benefits for company formation, especially for non-residents.
 These include a favorable tax regime with a corporate tax rate of 15%, straightforward registration processes, and the ability to own 100% of the business as a foreigner.
 Furthermore, Albania is strategically located in the Balkans, providing easy access to European markets.
-The growing economy, favorable labor costs, and government incentives for foreign investments also contribute to making Albania an appealing destination for business formation.
+The growing economy, favourable labor costs, and government incentives for foreign investments also contribute to making Albania an appealing destination for business formation.

 What are the requirements for forming a company in Albania?